Cryptic-Sailor/rtl_433_2db_WS-2902B/README.md

 ===========
 This is a customised version of rtl_433_2db made for Ambient Weather WS-2902B

-This might work for other sations like it you might have to change the frequincy in the config file
+This might work for other station's like it you might have to change the frequency in the config file

 Example Python script running rtl_433 as subprocess and sends output to mysql It asumes a working rtl_433 in the same directory.